JarekCzyz/sass-mixins-solutions/README.md

 ## Sass @mixins , @function , @extend
-SCSS simple solutions that are useful every day, the main idea is to make work easier and effective.
+<strong>SCSS simple solutions</strong> that are useful every day, the main idea is to make work <strong>easier</strong> and effective.

 ### Install with Bower